Magazine

 Capital Preservation Advantages

-Short-term, fixed-income investments like CDs and US Treasury notes provide low-stress level investing for capital preservation investors.
-Besides, most of these fixed-income investments are government-backed.
-Also, some investors will use a capital preservation strategy to safeguard their capital until market conditions improve. - Safe and Stable Returns
+Short-term, fixed-income investments like CDs and U.S. Treasury notes offer low-stress capital-preservation investing.
+Most of these fixed-income investments are government-backed.
+Some investors also use a capital-preservation strategy to safeguard their capital until market conditions improve.

-Capital preservation investments like government bonds and money market accounts are the safest and most stable investments.
-Also, there are no due diligence or management duties required from you.
+Capital-preservation investments such as government bonds and money market accounts are the safest and most stable.
+Also, you are not required to do due diligence or management duties.

 Capital Preservation Disadvantages

-Volatile marketing conditions make finding capital preservation investment options that offer a decent return difficult.
+Volatile market conditions make finding capital-preservation investment options that offer a decent return difficult.
 As a result, you end up settling for fixed-income investment options with very low or near-zero returns.

 Which is the Best Strategy for You?